Leveraging Your Intellectual Capital in Victory Lap Retirement

 The Test Drive

 Taking your idea or plan to market to see if it has traction is key.
 If permissible, this is where you can do some side work before leaving your employer to try it out.
 It’s also where you determine the viability of your plan.
 Will it really work?
 Maybe friends or colleagues have said they’ll hire you for consulting or contract work.
 Can you get your first client signed?
 If teaching is your thing, try teaching a night class at a community college.
-If possible, do the test drive before leaving the (perceived) security of your current job.
+If possible, do a test drive before leaving the (perceived) security of your current job.

 Shifting Lanes and Making the Move